What is your favorite childhood game? Tag? Dodgeball? Red rover? For me, it was capture the flag.

 “We’re excited to add another valuable piece to the Lumbee Tribe Cultural Center.
 We’re also very grateful for the collaboration between KaBOOM! and Blue Cross and Blue Shield of North Carolina,” says Lumbee Tribal Chairman, Harvey Godwin, Jr.

-Our 13th build on June 19, 2019 will take place in Bridgeton, NC, a small rural community located on the eastern shore of the Neuse River.
+For our 13th build on June 19, 2019, our team visited Bridgeton, NC, a small rural community located on the eastern shore of the Neuse River.
 Bridgeton is one of the smallest communities in Craven County with a population of approximately 430 residents.

 As I think back on the importance of play during my childhood, it’s a great reminder that play is more than a game of capture the flag.
 For these communities, it’s a space where kids can be kids as they navigate through the aftermath of a disaster.